• Skip to primary navigation

 • Soak the rice in warm salted water for 20 minutes (optional).

-• Wash the rice in a sieve under running cold water until the water from the rice runs clear, let it drain.
+• Wash the rice in a sieve under running cold water until the water from the rice runs clear, and let it drain.

 • Heat a pan over medium heat and melt the butter.